(Opinion) Why Start A New AI / Digital Consultancy?

 The market is expanding (not exploding, yet)…

 It doesn't take long to look through any media these days to see articles on the impact of AI / digital disruption on every aspect of our lives.
-While the news cycle focuses on bold statements from either end of the spectrum (is AI going to destroy society or build a new utopia), I do believe business leaders are seeking practical pathways for AI to create sustained business impact.
+While the news cycle focuses on bold statements from either end of the spectrum (is AI going to destroy society or create massive prosperity), I do believe business leaders are seeking practical pathways for AI to create sustained business impact.

-At the moment, that focus is firmly on cost reduction, but I am increasingly joining conversations around how AI can drive and open new market opportunities for these organisations.
+At the moment, that focus is firmly on cost reduction, but I am increasingly joining conversations around how AI can drive and open new market opportunities for a range of organisations.

 …and their needs are changing…